navin-moorthy/Pico-CTF-2017-Write-Up/reverse/coffee/README.md

 >Is there a way to get the source of the program?

 ## Write-up
-Using something like JD-GUI, we get the source of the class file
+Using something like JD-GUI or any online java compiler to get the .java file, we get the source of the class file
 ```java
 import  java.util.Base64.Decoder;